bgonzalezbustamante/demo-regularisation/README.md

 ## Overview

 This repository contains a demonstration for R of regularisation, cross-validation, and shrinkage methods.
-The application of these techniques is for illustrative purposes only.
+The application of these techniques is for illustrative purposes only on determinants of egalitarian democracy.
 The results should not be considered for any interpretation since it is necessary to develop a causal identification strategy and apply a number of controls, adjustments to standard errors, and robustness checks.

 Chunks of this code for extraction and handling V-Dem and World Bank data were used in the following article: